MONU (magazine): Circulation

 In 2011, MONU reported an average circulation of 3,000 copies per issue, two thirds of which were sold in Europe and one third in North America, Australia and New Zealand.
 MONU has been described as the biggest independent publication focused explicitly on urbanism.
 MONUs first print-run was very small, around 300 copies.
 From 2011 until 2015 MONU was also available digitally.

 Innovation

 MONUs blend of radical passion and expert design has made the magazine itself the focus of several international exhibitions, including in Los Angeles, Madrid and Tokyo.
 In summer 2007 MONU was part of an open workspace at the documenta 12 - one of the world's most important exhibitions of modern and contemporary art.
 MONU was invited as part of the documenta's magazines project.
 MONU is considered to have brought back a new critical edge to the architectural and urban discourse at the beginning of the new millennium and has inspired many others to found similar magazines, particularly between 2005 and 2009.
 Many of those new magazines were featured together with MONU in the so-called Archizines Exhibition in London in November 2011.

+In 2025, MONU received international recognition for its graphic and editorial design, winning the LOOP Design Award for Graphic and Editorial & Magazine Design and the DNA Paris Design Award in the Graphic Design/ Editorial category.